project-pareto/watersharing/watersharing/code/Readme.md

 4. Then enter this into the terminal as well ```idaes get-extensions --verbose```

+5. Next, ```conda install --channel conda-forge pyscipopt```

-5. Make sure you have numpy installed: ```conda install numpy```
+6. Make sure you have numpy installed: ```conda install numpy```

-6. In terminal, to run the matching scripts locally, type ```python codeTrigger.py --mode local``` and then move a correctly formatted json file into ./export_local
+7. In terminal, to run the matching scripts locally, type ```python codeTrigger.py --mode local``` and then move a correctly formatted json file into ./export_local

-7. After running, a a few files should be created with matches and distances in JSON format within the import_local folder
+8. After running, a few files should be created with matches and distances in JSON format within the import_local folder

+**If you run into errors regarding SCIP on MacOS, try using [Homebrew](https://brew.sh/) to [install scip](https://formulae.brew.sh/formula/scip)**

 **If you would like to keep the trigger actively searching for new matches(similar to the intended use), run it via ```python codeTrigger.py &``` to run the script in the background.
 You may kill this process by typing ```jobs -l``` finding the identifying number for the process and then typing ```kill <id>``` You can test the json file generation by either copying a json file into the ./export_local folder or setting up a local MAMP environment using the watersharing wordpress repo and redirecting the local path(config.yaml) to the export folder in /io/export.
 Upon filling out one of the forms a json file will be sent to the export folder and matches should be created as intended**